iuryferreira/idigis/README.md

 ### ✌ Hello!

 Idigis is a church management system written in C# using Blazor WebAssembly and featuring a Web API that is consumed in our Mobile App.
+This system should make it possible to manage the main activities carried out in a community, making life easier for administrators.

 ### 🛣 Roadmap